Gus-Guo/Gus-Guo.github.io/index.md

 ## About Me

+I am an algorithm engineer in Alimama, Alibaba Group.
 I received my master degree from National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Science in 2020.
 Before that, I received my bachelor degree in South China University of Technology (SCUT) in 2017.

-My research interests focus on object detection in images, videos and point clouds.
+My research interests focus on object detection in images, videos and point clouds, and recommendation system.

 ### News